olitheolix/ds2sim/README.md

 This consists of two parts: a web server to supply the rendered images, and a Qt application to display them.

-Start the server and load the default scene:
+Start the web server and load the default scene:
 ```bash
 ds2server --default-scene
 ```

-Then put the following code into a file and run it.
+Then put the following code into a file.
 Note that almost the entire file is boilerplate for Qt.
 ```python
 import sys
 import ds2sim.viewer